tao-dot-com/patrol_subnet/local_dev/local_development.md

 `Validation finished - Validation passed with some edges unverifiable: Original Volume:2000, Validated Volume: 1998`

-This is due to certain block numbers not being fetched, when the in memory event store is pre-populated with the events required during validation.
+This is due to certain block numbers not being fetched, when the in memory event store is pre-populated with the events required during validation e.g. from the subtrate client timing out when querying for many blocks at a time.

 ## Testing the validator code